readytensor/rt_forecasting_cnn_pytorch_pretraining/README.md

-# CNN Forecasting Model in PyTorch
+# CNN Forecasting Model with Pretraining in PyTorch

 CNN Forecasting Model in PyTorch as per Ready Tensor specifications.
 Model is pretrained using synthetically generated data and then fine-tuned on the actual data.
 Synthetic data is generated to represent the most dominant expected patterns in the data given it's frequency and seasonality.
 For example for daily level data, day of the week and week of the year seasonalities are injected along with trend, random walk, and noise.